thunder-so/nuxt-lambda/README.md

 - [EventBridge](https://aws.amazon.com/eventbridge/):
     - A scheduled rule to ping the Nuxt app's Lambda function every 5 minutes in order to keep it warm and to speed up initial SSR requests.
     - A scheduled rule to trigger the cleanup Lambda function for deleting the outdated static assets of the Nuxt app from S3 every tuesday at 03:30 AM GMT.
-- [Athena](https://aws.amazon.com/athena/): A database and table to analyze the access logs of the Nuxt app's CloudFront distribution.
-Only created if `enableAccessLogsAnalysis` is set to `true`.
+<strike>- [Athena](https://aws.amazon.com/athena/): A database and table to analyze the access logs of the Nuxt app's CloudFront distribution.
+Only created if `enableAccessLogsAnalysis` is set to `true`.</strike>

 ## Guidelines